Rashid al-Din Vatvat

-Although Vatvat spent most of his life at the Khwarazmian capital of Gurganj, he was himself a native of Balkh or Bukhara.
-He mainly composed panegyric qasidehs, but his rhetorical work Hadā'iq al-sihr fi daqa'iq al-shi'r ("Magic Gardens of the Niceties of Poetry") is in prose.
+Although Vatvat spent most of his life in the Khwarazmian capital of Gurganj, he was himself a native of Balkh or Bukhara.
+He mainly composed panegyric qasidehs, but his rhetorical work Hada'iq al-sihr fi daqa'iq al-shi'r ("Gardens of Magic in the Subtleties of Poetry") is in prose.

 Biography

 Vatvat was born in 1088/9 in either the city of Balkh or Bukhara, to a Sunni Persian family, which claimed descent from the second Caliph Omar (r.
 634–644).
 Vatvat was educated at a Nizamiya madrasa in Balkh, where he became well-read in the Arabic philological tradition.
 There he became a katib (scribe) by craft, and moved to the Central Asian region of Khwarazm, where he remained the rest of his life under the service of the ruling Khwarazmshahs.
 There Vatvat distinguished himself as a court poet, and as a result was given the post of sahib divan al-insha (chief secretary) by Khwarazmshah Atsiz (r.
-1127/8–1156), which he retained under the latters son and successor, Il-Arslan (r.
+1127/8–1156), which he retained under the latter's son and successor, Il-Arslan (r.
 1156–1172).
-Under the two Khwarazmshahs, Vatvat also served as a propagandist, circulating rumours that the Seljuk Empire was near its end, and the Khwarazmshahs were in ascendancy.
-Vatvat's loyalty towards Atsiz earned him the hostility of the latters overlord, the Seljuk ruler Ahmad Sanjar (r.
+Under the two Khwarazmshahs, Vatvat also served as a propagandist, circulating rumours that the Seljuk Empire was near its end, and the Khwarazmshahs were in the ascendancy.
+Vatvat's loyalty towards Atsiz earned him the hostility of the latter's overlord, the Seljuk ruler Ahmad Sanjar (r.
 1118–1157), who at one point was determined to have Vatvat cut into 30 pieces, but was talked out of it by his chief secretary Muntajab al-Din Juvayni.
 Vatvat died in 1182/3 in Khwarazm at the age of 97.

 Personality

-According to 15th-century biographer Dawlatshah Samarqandi, he was the given the nickname "Vatvat" (the swallow) due to his small size and eloquent words.
-He was disliked by several poets and courtiers due to his bad temper, which led to them mock him at court meetings for his small size and baldness.
-Vatvat successfully defended him against these taunts with his rhetorical skills.
+According to 15th-century biographer Dawlatshah Samarqandi, he was given the nickname "Vatvat" (the swallow) due to his small size and eloquent words.
+Several poets and courtiers disliked him due to his bad temper, which led to them mocking him at court meetings for his small size and baldness.
+Vatvat successfully defended himself against these taunts with his rhetorical skills.